t08094a/alarmDisplay-DataCenter/README.md

 # alarmDisplay-DataCenter

-central data storage and administration for the alarm display project
+The central data storage and administration for the alarm display project.

 The following architectures are supported:
 * amd64